-While some major markets have taken a small hit or have slowed down (think Calgary, Edmonton, Winnipeg, and some east coast cities), others are still racing head (most of B.C. and southern Ontario).
+While some major markets have taken a small hit or have slowed down (Prairies and some east coast cities), others are still racing head (most of B.C. and southern Ontario).

 The average aggregate benchmark price in Canada is close to an enormous $600,000.
 Around 10x higher than net household income.

-The big question on most people's mind is: how long will prices continue to go up?
+The big question everyone should be thinking about: how long will prices continue to go up?

 In fact, in many markets I think Canadians would be much better off in the long run to sell now, invest the proceeds in a good portfolio, and rent.

-Given the current prices, buying a place in the greater Toronto region or southern B.C. is financially suicidal.
+Given current prices, buying a piece of real estate in the greater Toronto region or southern B.C. is financially suicidal.
 Mortgage payments alone will suck up most of the your household net income.
 Nevermind maintenance, property taxes, utilities, good food, oversized vehicles, hockey fees, craft beer, rye whiskey, and other important household expenses.

 Buying a house with enormous payments will tie your financial future 100% to your house.
 If the value of your house goes up and you can make the payments, you will scrape along OK; if the value of your house drops or you can't make the payments, your whole financial picture is toast.